PHart3/2-groups-agda/README.md

-  A stripped down version of Andrew Swan's [HoTT-Agda](https://github.com/awswan/HoTT-Agda/tree/agda-2.6.1-compatible) branch, with many changes and additions motivated by our construction of the biequivalence and by Milner's equivalence.
+  A stripped down version of Andrew Swan's [HoTT-Agda](https://github.com/awswan/HoTT-Agda/tree/agda-2.6.1-compatible) branch, with many changes and additions motivated by our construction of the biadjoint biequivalence and by Milner's equivalence.

   See `HoTT-Agda/README.md` for details and for the license of the work inside this directory.